Jimbly/dcjam2024/Jimb-TODO.md

 * reorganize all of the example entities to use a spritesheet
 * add support for multiple fonts with different heights to dialog system and/or markdown - handwriting font would be cool
 * tooltip width and markdown not playing correctly, probably also height
+* origin in entdef depends heavily on aspect ratio of image, but it shouldn't?

 People's games to check out:
 * YouDoYouBuddy - slay the spire